multiversx/mx-chain-go/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-requisites

-Based on the [Contributing Guidelines](https://github.com/ElrondNetwork/elrond-go/blob/master/.github/CONTRIBUTING.md#branches-management) the PR author and the reviewers must check the following requirements are met:
+Based on the [Contributing Guidelines](CONTRIBUTING.md#branches-management) the PR author and the reviewers must check the following requirements are met:
 - was the PR targeted to the correct branch?
 - if this is a larger feature that probably needs more than one PR, is there a `feat` branch created?
-- if this is a `feat` branch merging, do all sattelites projects have a proper tag inside `go.mod`?
+- if this is a `feat` branch merging, do all satellites projects have a proper tag inside `go.mod`?